glenux/code-preloader/README.md

 __Note__ `ctrlc` is my alias to `xclip -selection clipboard -i`

-### Creating a config file
+### Using a config file

-Run Code-Preloader with the following command-line options:
+You can automatically create an empty configuratio file by running Code-Preloader with the following command-line options:

 ```
 Usage: code-preloader init [options]